Center-for-Health-Data-Science/pdbcraft/README.md

 Detailed **documentation**, with a description of the API and full-fledged tutorials, is under construction and will soon be available on ReadTheDocs.

 For now, the documentation is available as HTML files in the `pdbcraft/doc/build` directory.
+Navigate to the `index.html` file and open it with your favorite browser to read the documentation.

 ## Bug reports